Quantifying the Uncertainty of Foundation Models with Singular Value Ensembles: Experiments

 Table~\ref{tab:vision} presents results for four vision benchmarks, using DINO backbones with 4 ensemble members.
 Models are trained for 10 epochs except Oxford Pets, where we train for only $\approx$200 iterations to evaluate convergence speed and mimic resource-constrained training.

 Across all experiments, MC Dropout consistently falls short in terms of accuracy, often performing worse than even the single model baseline.
 While it occasionally provides marginally better calibration than the single model, it fails to leverage the pretrained representations effectively.
 This observation aligns with prior findings that MC Dropout is not well-suited for pretrained transformer architecture~\citep{muhlematter2024loraensemble}.
+Evidential Deep Learning (EDL) also underperforms on Flowers102, lowering accuracy and severely hurting calibration compared to a single model.
+Temperature scaling mostly fixes calibration, but accuracy still stays much lower.
 Single w/ SVF already improves both accuracy and calibration over the single model across all datasets, validating the effectiveness of singular value fine-tuning as a standalone adaptation strategy.
 Batch Ensemble shows mixed results: it achieves reasonable accuracy and calibration on some datasets (Flowers102, CIFAR-100), but catastrophically fails on Oxford Pets with severely degraded calibration.
 This instability suggests that Batch Ensemble's rank-one perturbations are not well-suited for constrained training regimes with limited iterations.
 Deep Ensemble consistently improves accuracy over the single model and provides strong calibration on most datasets, except Oxford Pets where it exhibits poor calibration despite achieving good accuracy.
 LoRA-Ensemble achieves the best results on CIFAR-100, the largest dataset with 100 classes, outperforming all other methods in both accuracy and calibration.
 However, on the remaining three datasets, SV-Ensemble achieves the best accuracy and competitive or superior calibration.
 On Oxford Pets, SV-Ensemble achieves the highest accuracy and calibration, substantially outperforming Deep Ensemble and LoRA-Ensemble, which both suffer from poor ECE in this low-iteration setting.
 Overall, SV-Ensemble demonstrates robust performance across diverse datasets and training regimes, achieving the best or second-best results in most settings while using an order of magnitude fewer parameters than LoRA-Ensemble.

 \paragraph{NLP Results.} Table~\ref{tab:bert} presents results on SST-2 sentiment classification using BERT-base with 8 ensemble members, trained for 3 epochs.
 SV-Ensemble achieves the best calibration among all methods, improving substantially over Deep Ensemble, LoRA-Ensemble, and Bayes-LoRA.
 While Deep Ensemble achieves the highest accuracy, SV-Ensemble remains competitive, trailing only slightly behind LoRA-Ensemble while using an order of magnitude fewer parameters.
 MC Dropout performs poorly on this task too, consistent with vision experiments and literature that dropout-based uncertainty tends to underperform on transformer architectures~\citep{muhlematter2024loraensemble}.